arxxv/PeerKart/README.md

 I used Redis for caching so that requests can be a little bit faster.
 For filtering the orders based on proximity, I have used Google Maps API along with geoJSON support on MongoDB.

-The [web-app](https://github.com/Arsh-ak7/peerkart-frontend) was built using React Framework while the [android app](https://github.com/Arsh-ak7/peerkartandroid/) was built using React-Native
+The [web-app](https://github.com/Arsh-ak7/peerkart-frontend) was built using React Framework while the [android-app](https://github.com/Arsh-ak7/peerkartandroid/) was built using React-Native, by my friends